top of page

 • Q: How do I know if I need basement waterproofing?

-• A: Signs include visible water, dampness, musty odors, mold growth, and efflorescence (white, powdery deposits) on the walls, cracks in the walls and or floors, and bowing or leaning walls, pests, insects, and rodents.
+• A: Signs include visible water, dampness, musty odors, mold growth, efflorescence (white, powdery deposits) on the walls, cracks in the walls and/or floors, bowing or leaning walls, pests, insects, and rodents.

 • Q: How long does basement waterproofing last?

-• A: With proper installation and maintenance, a good waterproofing system can last for many years, even a lifetime.
-It also depends on the elements and where the system is installed (i.e., exterior or interior, and materials used).
+• A: Proper installation and maintenance mean a sound waterproofing system can last many years, even a lifetime.
+The longevity also depends on the elements, where the system is installed (e.g., exterior or interior) and the materials used.

 • Q: Is basement waterproofing a DIY project?